jbjoeburns/IAC/Overview/IAC.md

 This covers processes such as file management, installations, creating instances and more.

-Managing infrastructure manually is like manually packaging boxes, IaS is like doing this using a machine that automatically packages things.
+Managing infrastructure manually is like manually packaging boxes, IaC is like doing this using a machine that automatically packages things.

 # What is configuration management